kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 - Secret protection controller:
   - The controller watches `Pod`, `PersistentVolume`, `VolumeSnapshotContent`, `Deployment`, `StatefulSet`, `DaemonSet`, and `CronJob`
-    - Create/Update event:
+    - Create/Update events:
       - For all the `Secret`s referenced by the resource:
-        1. Update the dependency graph (If the resource is using a Secret, mark the Secret that the resource is using it)
+        1. Update the in-memory dependency graph (If the resource is using a Secret, add a dependency to the Secret that the resource is using the Secret.
+Also, the graph holds previous dependencies from the resource, so that the controller can remove a dependency to the Secret when the controller detects that the resource is no longer using the Secret).
+        2. If number of dependency is changed:
+           - Number becomes 0: Add the key for the Secret to delete-lien-queue
-        2. If there are any updates to the Secret in the dependency graph, add the key for the Secret to add-lien-queue
+           - Number becomes 1+ from 0: Add the key for the Secret to add-lien-queue
+           - Otherwise: Do nothing
     - Delete event:
       - For all the `Secret`s referenced by the resource:
-        1. Update the dependency graph (If the resource is using a Secret, unmark the Secret that the resource is using it)
+        1. Update the in-memory dependency graph (If the resource is using a Secret, delete a dependency to the Secret that the resource is using it)
-        2. If there are no resource using the Secret in the dependency graph, add the key for the Secret to delete-lien-queue
+        2. If number of dependency is changed:
+           - Number becomes 0: Add the key for the Secret to delete-lien-queue
-  - The controller periodically checks `Pod`, `PersistentVolume`, `VolumeSnapshotContent`, `Deployment`, `StatefulSet`, `DaemonSet`, and `CronJob`
-    - For each resource:
-      1. Update the dependency graph (If the resource is using a Secret, mark the Secret that the resource is using it)
-      2. If there are any updates to the Secret in the dependency graph, add the key for the Secret to add-lien-queue
+           - Otherwise: Do nothing
-  - The controller periodically checks `Secret`
+ - The controller watches `Secret`
-    - For each `Secret`:
+    - Create/Update events:
       - Check if the `Secret` have `kubernetes.io/enable-secret-protection: "yes"` annotation:
         - If yes:
-          1. Check API server if the resources marked as using the secret in the dependency graph are still using the secret, and update the graph
+          1. Check API server if the resources marked as using the secret in the in-memory dependency graph are still using the secret, and update the graph
           2. Check if there is no using resources in the graph any more
              - If yes: Add the key for the secret to delete-lien-queue
              - Otherwise: Add the key for the secret to add-lien-queue
         - Otherwise: Add the key for the secret to delete-lien-queue
   - The controller gets a key for a `Secret` from add-lien-queue:
     1. If the `Secret` doesn't have `kubernetes.io/enable-secret-protection: "yes"` annotation, do nothing